 Let’s start with Robert Redford and Jane Fonda’s undeniable chemistry.
-They are in every possible way what keep our eyes glued to the screen and make those characters so real, and fascinating.
-Two actors hadn’t acted together since 1979 – after Barefoot in the Park, The Chase and The Electric Horseman established them as one of the most successful pairings in film history – but, to this day, even after all these years, they still have it.
+They are in every possible way what keeps our eyes glued to the screen and makes those characters not only real, but also fascinating.
+The two actors hadn’t acted together since 1979 – after Barefoot in the Park, The Chase and The Electric Horseman established them as one of the most successful pairings in film history – but, to this day, even after all these years, they still have it.

-Although they have never been in a relationship with each other in real life (even though Jane Fonda does admit of having been in love with Redford for a long time), their portrayal of Addie and Louis’s relationship is absolutely flawless.
-From the moment she knocks at his door with her unusual proposal of sleeping together to keep each other company, we are hooked.
-The film is about two old friends establishing a new connection with each other, but the connection is also established with the audience: from that very first moment moment onwards, it is perfectly clear to us that the story is not going to be about finding love after a certain age, and that age has nothing to do with Addie and Louis’ relationship.
-Our Souls at Night is about loss, death, grief, and – most of all – it is about not having to get through all of this alone.
+Redford and Fonda have never been in a relationship with each other in real life (even though the latter did admit of having been in love with the former for a long time), but their portrayal of Addie and Louis’s relationship is absolutely flawless.
+From the moment Addie knocks at Louis’ door with her unusual proposal of sleeping together to keep each other company, we are hooked.
+The film is about two old friends who form a new bond with each other, but an even stronger connection is also established with the audience: from that very first moment moment onwards, it is perfectly clear to us that the story is not going to be about finding love after a certain age, and that age has nothing to do with Addie and Louis’ relationship.
+Our Souls at Night is about loss, death, grief, and, most of all, not having to get through all of this alone.